 PTA 268.
-CLINICAL PRACTICUM (0-25-5) PREREQUISITES: Program admission and instructor permission.
+CLINICAL PRACTICUM (0-25-5) PREREQUISITES: PTA 263.

 This clinical education experience allows the student to practice in the health care environment, using entry level skills attained in previous classroom instruction.
 The course entails on-going communication between the clinical instructor, student, and course coordinator.
 Upon completion of this course, the student should be able to demonstrate entry level competency in those skills necessary for functioning as a physical therapist assistant.